FIA releases 2022 F1 cost cap findings

 Procedural breaches for Aston Martin and Williams saw both fined; $450,000 for the former and $25,000 for the latter.

-Meanwhile, the FIA confirmed Red Bull broke the 2021 cost cap by £1.864 million, which translated into a ‘Minor Breach’ under the Financial Regulations.
+Red Bull meanwhile was found to have overspent the cap by £1.864 million, which translated into a ‘Minor Breach’ under the Financial Regulations.

 That resulted in the Milton Keynes operation being penalised with reduced Aerodynamic Testing Allowance (ATA) for the next 12 months – a period that is set to expire in the coming weeks.